alvaroaguirre/Alvaro-Aguirre/index.md

 I am Alvaro.
 I like data, technology, specialty coffee, film photography, and guitar.

-Currently, I am a Senior Business Analyst at <a href = "https://glovoapp.com" target = "_blank">Glovo</a>, using data to connect restaurants and customers.
+Currently, I am a Senior Data Analyst at <a href = "https://glovoapp.com" target = "_blank">Glovo</a>, using data to connect restaurants and customers.

 Previously, I worked as an Associate Consultant at <a href = "https://www.bain.com" target = "_blank">Bain & Company</a>, mainly working on a mechanization project for smallholder farmers in Malawi and Mozambique.
 Before that, I was a Quantitative Researcher at the <a href = "http://www.systemicrisk.ac.uk" target = "_blank">Systemic Risk Centre</a>.
 My main projects consisted on developing algorithms for the early identification and trading of financial bubbles in the US stock market, programming financial engineering projects for asset pricing using systems of stochastic differential equations, creating teaching and programming material for a postgraduate class at the LSE, and building data frameworks for financial research papers.